williaster/wepay_transactions/readme.md

 	* **customerpage.js**

 * **app/static/js/wepay**<br>
-	The d3.wepay modules.
+	The d3.wepay namespace modules.
 These currently include:

 	* **mapChart.js** d3.wepay.map()<br>
 		This is the map on which transactions are displayed.
 It has configurable parameters which